 Don’t ignore the easy stuff.
-When you write a manuscript, make sure its perfect before you send it to a publisher.
+When you write a manuscript, make sure that it is perfect before you publish it ot send it to a publisher.

 - SPELL CHECK – don’t ignore your grammar either.